ZRG Insights

 In this context, the CHRO ceases to be a policy executor and becomes a key partner in business redesign.
 This requires CEOs and boards to invest in their development, grant them an active role in strategic decision-making, and assign responsibilities that integrate technology, culture, and leadership.

-In an environment where transformation is no longer optional but a condition for competitiveness, organizations that succeed in aligning technological evolution with human evolution will be the ones that differentiate themselves.
+In an environment where transformation is no longer optional but a condition for competitiveness, organizations that succeed in aligning technological evolution with human evolution will be the ones that make the difference.

 That alignment begins when the CHRO stops managing movement and starts designing a clear operating system for the future of work.